-Action Target Date BTPA responsibility BTP responsibility BTP to provide training to BTPA As required FFD Executive to ensure consistent approach.
-BTPA to report both operational risks Quarterly Authority Finance and strategic risks of the Authority to Director Audit Committee and the full Authority BTP to report both operational risks and Quarterly FFD strategic risks of the Authority to Audit Committee and the full Authority BTPA to elevate strategic risks at bi- Agenda item Authority Finance monthly meetings with DfT. on DfT BI- Director monthly meetings
+Action Target Date BTPA responsibility BTP responsibility BTP to provide training to BTPA Executive to ensure consistent approach.
+As required FFD BTPA to report both operational risks and strategic risks of the Authority to Audit Committee and the full Authority Quarterly Authority Finance Director BTP to report both operational risks and strategic risks of the Authority to Audit Committee and the full Authority Quarterly FFD BTPA to elevate strategic risks at bi- monthly meetings with DfT.
+Agenda item on DfT BI- monthly meetings Authority Finance Director